vultr/vultr-docs/faq/vultr-marketplace/README.md

-# Supporting Files
+# Vultr Marketplace Quickstart Guide

-Support files for the article [Vultr Marketplace Quickstart Guide](https://www.vultr.com/docs/vultr-marketplace-quickstart-guide).
+See the article [Vultr Marketplace Quickstart Guide](https://www.vultr.com/docs/vultr-marketplace-quickstart-guide) for more information.

+Use the files in <yum/> for CentOS 7, and <apt/> for Ubuntu 20.04.